Back To Top

 How We Test Mattress Toppers

-When testing for the best mattress toppers for dorm beds, we follow the same tests as we would when testing any topper, but there are, of course, a few select features we prioritize and look out for to ensure the toppers are dorm-room friendly, from pocket-friendly price points, to cooling features that combat stuffy dorms, firmness to combat saggy, worn mattresses, ease of cleaning, antibacterial properties and how easy it is to transport for those all important moving days.
+When testing for the best mattress toppers for dorm beds, we follow the same tests as we would when testing any topper, but there are, of course, a few select features we prioritize and look out for to ensure the toppers are dorm-room friendly, from pocket-friendly price points, to cooling features that combat stuffy dorms, firmness to combat saggy, worn mattresses, ease of cleaning, antibacterial properties and how easy it is to transport for moving days.

-We assess each topper against the same criteria: pressure relief, thermoregulation, motion isolation, and edge support.
+We assess each topper against the same criteria: Pressure relief, thermoregulation, motion isolation, and edge support.
 To assess pressure relief, we lie on the topper and switch between sleep positions, considering which feels most comfortable.
 To assess thermoregulation, we switch off our AC before we sleep through heat waves or cold snaps, making note of any night we wake up in a sweat.

 To assess motion isolation, we fill a glass with water and set it in the middle of the topper.
 We take a weight and place it on the topper, moving incrementally closer to the glass.
 The more the glass moves, and the more water spills, the worse the motion isolation, and the less suitable the topper might be for light sleepers.
 To assess edge support, we sit on the side of the topper and measure how far we fall.
 The further we sink, the worse the edge support, and the harder it might be to sleep or sit on the side of the bed.

 We also consider the practical implications of buying a topper, including the details of delivery, the length of the sleep trial, and the extent of the warranty.
 Where possible, we like to compare our findings with customer reviews to get a better indication of long-term performance.
-Finally, we bring it all back to the price of the topper to help you get the best value for money.

 FAQs